SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 The goal is to reuse existing methods as much as possible but to adapt them to the modeling of constraints.
-Part of this is also to analyze which measurable pros and cons arise when modeling certain restrictions either as logical axioms in the data model or elsewhere.
+Part of this is also to analyze which measurable pros and cons arise certain restrictions are either expressed as logical axioms in the data model or elsewhere.

-# my research - part 2: user-friendly visualizations
+# My research - part 2: user-friendly visualizations

 In my lab we mostly work in different projects together with industry, the government or institutions.
 The experience of this projects revealed other problems: